mvaganov/CmdLineAsteroids/notes.md

 ```

 `voice`
-the circle drawing code is more complex than the rectangle drawing code, but based on the same principles.
+the circle drawing code is more complex than the rectangle drawing code, but starts with the same principles.
 we iterate across a 2 dimensional area with a nested for-loop, just like with a rectangle.
 instead of printing the character at every location, we check to see if the character is inside of the circle, and only print if it is.
 one important additional optimization here is limiting the size of the rectangle. we calculate the start and end bounds of this region with the circle's Extent.